meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 ## Effects of ketosis

 The best book on ketosis: *The Art and Science of Low Carbohydrate Living*, by Stephen Phinney (MD, Ph.D) and Jeff Volek (RD, Ph.D).

+<a id="org810591d"></a>

+### Dawn phenomenon

+Dawn phenomenon: high fasting blood glucose in the morning (around 5.5 mmol/l).
+This makes sense because a fasted state means there&rsquo;s a lot of the hormone glucagon, which encourages releasing glucose into the blood.
+Healthy carbivores (not diabetic ones) have low BG in the morning (around 4.0 mmol/l) despite all that glucagon.
+A theory for why: they were just barely able to release enough glucose to keep up with demand during the night, and they&rsquo;re obviously using so much because they&rsquo;re not keto-adapted.
+We could test this theory by checking how fast the liver catalyzes its glycogen given the typical glucagon level, and compare against energy demand (a keto-adapted person uses 75% less glucose).

+We should beware of assuming that low morning BG is normal.
+We know high fasted BG is a risk factor *for carbivores*, because it indicates metabolic syndrome (prediabetes or diabetes).
+On a ketogenic diet, a high fasting BG is not an indicator for metabolic syndrome, since the ketogenic diet itself almost by definition means the patient&rsquo;s metabolic syndrome is on the way out, getting less insulin-resistant for every day that passes.
+I don&rsquo;t know if fasting BG known to correlate to any other problem, so we have no basis left on which to suspect the dawn phenomenon is anything pathological.

+It may be interesting to know that as soon as the ketotic person consumes a ketogenic breakfast, the blood sugar will not go up, but rather drop.
+We&rsquo;ve been trained to think meals make BG go up, but that&rsquo;s for carbivores.
+The ketotic person&rsquo;s BG peaks when waking up and gently falls for the rest of the day, falling particularly sharply with meals, and at the end of the day it might be at 4.0 mmol/l.

+With multi-day fasting, the dawn phenomenon goes away.

+<a id="orgc8f2ba1"></a>

+## Possible risks of a ketogenic diet

+Sometimes mentioned:

+-   Increased risk of sudden cardiac event
+    -   This one&rsquo;s a mystery to me since the heart works more efficiently and stably on a ketogenic diet (that being why it&rsquo;s great for endurance sports).
+Could be a spurious correlation someone once observed; look into this.
+-   Thyroid
+    -   This seems a legit concern, going by at least one hunter-gatherer culture that Weston Price observed, where they would go so far as to feed thyroid glands to couples trying to conceive, taken from animals in mating season (if I remember correctly) when the gland would be enlarged.
+Thyroid activity goes up for some reason with carbohydrate intake, but it seems it can be sufficient to have some carbohydrate feasts every 3 weeks or so.
+In addition, increasing intake of iodine helps.
+-   Kidney/liver stones
+    -   Stones come in many kinds, can be composed of different substances.
+It&rsquo;s feasible that a sudden diet change could contribute to building some kinds of stones, but it can also be the case that the stones were already there and the gallbladder only started trying to pass it because it&rsquo;s emitting more bile to digest all the dietary fat you now consume.
+An upshot of cholesterol is it&rsquo;s used to make bile and may prevent some stones, which is a great reason to avoid statins (cholesterol-reducing drugs).
+That&rsquo;s all I know.

+Sometimes a source will spread FUD (fear, uncertainty and doubt) on account of risking &ldquo;acidosis&rdquo; &#x2013; this is a great litmus test because it indicates that the source does not tend to do their homework.
+Ketoacidosis cannot occur in a healthy person, even if they were to eat nothing for months (the most ketogenic diet possible).
+Per Phinney and Volek, a Very Low Carb diet means blood ketone level maxes at around 3.0, and fasting means it maxes around 5.0.
+Tiny amounts of insulin regulate this.
+Diabetic ketoacidosis (DKA) is a runaway process exceeding 20 mmol/l due to failure to respond to or produce insulin.
+This isn&rsquo;t controversial.

 <a id="org1d93ab9"></a>